30x/permissions/test/README.md

 * create local-export-system-variables.sh
 * in the test subdirectory, enter ./test-edge-simplified.sh

-An example local-export-system-variables.sh looks loime this:
+An example local-export-system-variables.sh looks like this:
 ```bash
 export IPADDRESS="127.0.0.1"
 export PORT=3200